superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Implementing our movie RecSys

-To complete our movie recommendation system, we implement a process where users input a movie title as a query, for which we'll generate relevant recommendations.
-After the user enters their query, our system first retrieves Doc2Vec embeddings from our vector database, then uses similarity metrics such as cosine similarity or determines smallest Euclidian distances - to identify 'n' number of movies whose embeddings closely resemble those of the user's query movie.
+To complete our movie recommendation system, we next set up our system so that users can input a movie title as a query.
+After this, our system retrieves Doc2Vec embeddings from our vector database, then uses similarity metrics such as cosine similarity or determines smallest Euclidian distances - to identify and recommend 'n' number of movies whose embeddings closely resemble those of the user's query movie, based on its genre/s.
-...provide users with personalized movie recommendations that are closely aligned with their initial movie interests.
-This approach ensures an intuitive and effective recommendation process tailored to individual preferences based on the genres.

 ### Setting up our vector DB

 We're using [LanceDB](https://lancedb.com/) vector database because it's open source, fast, has high-level security (our data is local), versioning, and built-in search capabilities.
+We store our Doc2Vec embeddings along with the corresponding titles and genres as a table (`doc2vec_embeddings`) within our LanceDB database.
+Each row in the table represents a unique movie, with columns for the movie’s title, genres, and the calculated Doc2Vec embedding.

 ```python
 import lancedb